marios8543/PBot/README.md

   Gets the current venezuelan bolivar price
   - emoji *emoji*
   Gives an enlarged image/download link for an emoji
+  - vote
+  Creates a poll users can vote on.
+Instructions in command.
+  - crypto *coin*
+  Gets the price of a coin in USD and EUR.
+Supported coins: BTC,ETH,BCH,ZEC,DCR,DASH,LTC,XRP,ETC,DOGE.
+More to be added soon...

 More coming soon...